 8 The wind bloweth where it listeth, and thou hearest the sound thereof, but canst not tell whence it cometh, and whither it goeth: so is every one that is born of the Spirit.

-So what we see in this passage is that this rebirth is spiritual.
+What we see in this passage is that this rebirth is indeed spiritual.

-Now the Apostle Paul went into much more detail as to describe the nuts and bolts, if you will, of our spiritual rebirth.
-Let’s look at Ephesians 2:1-2
+Now the Apostle Paul went into much more detail to describe the nuts and bolts, if you will, of our spiritual rebirth.
+Let’s look at Ephesians 2:1-10

 1 And you hath he quickened, who were dead in trespasses and sins;